timescale/docs.timescale.com-content/faq.md

 operations and optimizing query planning across all chunks.
 This partitioning of the data into chunks ensures that recent tables' indexes are kept in memory as data is inserted into the database.
-Yet all this complexity is abstracted away from the user and they are exposed to a single table interface (a “hypertable”) that functions exactly as a normal table in PostgreSQL does.
+Yet all this complexity is abstracted away from the user and they are exposed to a single table interface (a "hypertable") that functions exactly as a normal table in PostgreSQL does.
 For more information, see this blog post:
 [Time-series data: Why (and how) to use a relational database instead of NoSQL][rdbms > nosql].
 [[Top]](#top)